-Dogs and treadmills go back to the early 1900's.
-Back then they served a dual purpose; for instance the slate mill (animal powered treadmill) was used to churn butter, ice cream, and helped with lots of other tasks.
+Back then, they served multiple purposes.
+For instance, the slate mill (animal powered treadmill) was used to churn butter, ice cream, and helped with lots of other tasks.

 The benefits of using treadmills and dogs are endless.
-Canine professionals incorporate them for show ring practice, gait analysis, physical therapy (recovering from an injury), behavior counseling, and year around physical conditioning in harsh climates (MN!).
+Canine professionals incorporate them for show ring practice, gait analysis, physical therapy (recovering from an injury), behavior counseling, and year-round physical conditioning in harsh climates (Minnesota!).

-There are a wide variety of treadmills available for dogs.
-Generally speaking they are broken up into two categories:
+There are a wide variety of dog treadmills available.
+Generally speaking, they are broken up into two categories:

 The animal powered treadmill is usually referred to as a carpet mill.
-These treadmills have varying options like resistance control, incline adjustments, etc., these are non-electronic (manually) dog propelled treadmills.
-They range in price from $300 - $600 depending on the make and model.
+These dog treadmills have varying options like resistance control,

 1. Incline Control